 arx command.
 You can provide the linear

-Assigns the linear model orders as initial values
+Assigning the linear ARX model orders and delays as

 idnlarx object) and delays (